Oregon Bed & Breakfast Guild

 This is Oregon’s biggest wine growing region and produces two-thirds of the state’s wine production.

-Yamhill-Carlton AVA: This AVA is centered around the hamlets of Carlton and Yamhill, the Coast Range creates an AVA of nearly 60,000 acres.
-Yamhill-Carlton AVA is a sub-AVA of the Willamette Valley AVA.
+Yamhill-Carlton AVA: This AVA is centered around the hamlets of Carlton and Yamhill.
+The Oregon Coast Range creates an AVA of nearly 60,000 acres.
+The Yamhill-Carlton AVA is a sub-AVA of the Willamette Valley AVA.

 McMinnville AVA: This AVA created the International Pinot Noir Celebration, a three-day event, famous around the globe, as a mecca for lovers of Pinot noir and northwest cuisine.
 The McMinnville AVA is a sub-AVA of the Willamette Valley AVA.